 To help assessing officials estimate fair market values for LUCT purposes, we are providing examples and scenarios.
 This calculation is not the same, and should not be confused with, the process of land use allocation of values.

 The lister or assessor is responsible for notifying the landowner of the fair market value determination and the result of grievance.
 You may include the letter of explanation as a cover letter.
-Please remember to print and include the fair market value determination from myVtax.
+Please remember to print and include the fair market value determination from myVTax.

 The following are basic guidelines for estimating value for LUCT purposes: